 - When the male partner has low sperm motility, which means sperms, cannot swim to the egg present in the female partner.

 - Single women who do not plan to marry and are opting for fertility treatments like Intra Uterine Insemination procedure can also utilize donor sperms services to have their own baby.

-- Same sex female couples can also use sperm donor services for pregnancy.
-This will help them to have a baby despite of the absence of a male partner.
+- Same-sex female couples can also use sperm donor services for pregnancy.
+This will help them to have a baby despite the absence of a male partner.

-Strict laws are followed to ensure that the personal identity and crucial information of the sperm donor is safeguarded.
-So, nowday’s anonymous sperm donors are in great demand across different parts of the world.
+Strict laws are followed to ensure that the personal identity and crucial information of the sperm donor are safeguarded.
+So, nowaday's anonymous sperm donors are in great demand across different parts of the world.
 Do you want to donate sperm and eager to know the physical factors associated with it?

 Basic Requirements for Sperm Donors

 Sperm donors need to fulfill certain requirements to ensure the success of fertility treatments.
 This ensures that the couple looking for a sperm donor finds quality sperms that eventually lead to a successful pregnancy.

 - The age of sperm donors needs to be between 18-40 years.